0LNetworkCommunity/documentation/docs/archive/technolgy/technology.md

 This is a minor and easily overlooked architectural decision that is quite powerful.
 There are many modules that are provided standard by the chain, published to the 0x1 address.
-This standard library can be imported into user\-defined modules and transaction scripts.
+This standard library can be imported into user-defined modules and transaction scripts.